lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 ## Problem

 Lido DAO governance currently relies on Aragon Voting App model.
-This means DAO approves or rejects proposals via direct governance token voting.
+Upon community discussion, DAO approves or rejects proposals via direct on-chain governance token voting.
 Though transparent and reliable, it is not a convenient way to make decisions only affecting small groups of Lido DAO members.
-Besides, direct token voting doesn't exactly reflect all the decision-making processes within the Lido DAO and is often used only to formalize an existing consensus.
+Besides, direct token voting doesn't exactly reflect all the decision-making processes within the Lido DAO and is often used only to formalize the consensus reached in research forum discussion or via snapshot voting.
 There are a few natural sub-governance groups within the DAO, e.g. node operators committee, financial operations team and LEGO committee.
 Every day they need to take routine actions only related to their field of expertise.
 The decisions they make hardly ever spark any debate in the community, and votings on such decisions often struggle to get the quorum and get enacted on-chain.

 ## Proposed solution